Simulating Time Evolution with Fully Optimized Single-Qubit Gates on Parameterized Quantum Circuits: Appendix

-In this paper, with a particular attention to the task of simulating real and imaginary time evolution via a PQC, we make a further progress of this gradient-free optimization method.
-That is, for simulating time evolution we prove that both the rotational axis and angle of each single-qubit gate in the PQC can be exactly optimized in a coordinate-wise manner.
+In this article, with a particular attention to the task of simulating real and imaginary time evolution on a PQC, we make a further progress of this gradient-free optimization method.
+That is, for simulating time evolution we prove that both the rotational axis and angle of each single-qubit gate in the PQC can be analytically optimized in a coordinate-wise manner.
 The set of rotational axes and angles of single-qubit gates constitutes the parameters of the PQC, and hence we have derived a fully-optimized gradient-free optimizer for simulating the time evolution.
-This means that the PQC now acquires the ability for searching the quantum state in the Hilbert space that best approximates the time evolution in the coordinate-wise sense, and hence opening the new path to efficiently approximate the ground state of a given Hamiltonian via ITE.
+This means that the PQC now acquires the ability for searching the quantum state in the Hilbert space that best approximates the time evolution in the coordinate-wise sense, and hence opening the new path to efficiently approximate the target state being driven via the time evolving propagators.
 Moreover, we show that this method can be applied to optimize some multi-qubit gates, including the excitation-conserving two-qubit gates which play important roles in the quantum chemistry applications.
 We conducted numerical simulations of ITE for 1-dimensional (1D) Heisenberg model and \ce{H2} molecule, and showed that the proposed algorithm could approximate the target ground state faster and better than some previous methods.
+In addition, we also conducted numerical simulations of RTE for 1D Ising model using the proposed algorithms, and confirmed the reproduction of more accurate dynamics in our methods.